themarquisdesheric/amber-health/src/pages/articles/2019-11-21-endometriosis-treatment-2.md

 </blockquote>

-For more information on Yoga for endometriosis and pain, please explore the resources below.
+For more information on Yoga and its ability to address endometriosis pain, please explore the resources below.

 * <a href="https://yourpaceyoga.com/why-yoga/yoga-for-pelvic-pain/" target="_blank" rel="noopener noreferrer">Your Pace Yoga: yoga for incontinence and pelvic pain</a>
 * <a href="https://www.youtube.com/channel/UC-0CzRZeML8zw4pFTVDq65Q" target="_blank" rel="noopener noreferrer">Sarah Beth Yoga</a>